cghiaus/PsychroAn_tuto/README.md

 24. Write the equations and represent a dry cooling process on the psychrometric chart.
 25. Write the equations and represent a cooling with dehumidification process on the psychrometric chart.
 26. Write the equations and represent a vapor humidification process on the psychrometric chart.
-27. Write the equations and represent a adiabatic humidification process on the psychrometric chart.
+27. Write the equations and represent an adiabatic humidification process on the psychrometric chart.